HOW TO READ AND WRITE

 Starting with Billions (bi for two), each class has a Latin prefix.
 To read a number more easily, we separate each class -- each group of three digits -- by commas.

 In Lesson 1 we showed how to read and write any number from 1 to 999, which are the numbers in the class of Ones.
-Together with knowing the sequence of class names, that is all that is necessary to be able to read any whole number.
+Together with knowing the sequence of class names, that is all that is necessary to be able to name or read any whole number.

 |4.||How do we read a whole number, however large?|